 This course introduces mathematical modeling approaches for planning and scheduling of manufacturing operations.
 Operational and tactical planning tasks are formulated as linear and mixed-integer programming models.
 All lectures will be given in a computer lab, where the optimization models are implemented and solved using standard software.
 Different heuristic techniques to cope with high complexity are introduced and implemented.
-During the course the students will work on several assignments in groups.
+During the course the students will work on several assignments.

-Students learn how to formulate production planning and scheduling problems as mixedinteger linear models and how to implement them in standard software to derive optimal plans/schedules.
+Students learn how to formulate production planning and scheduling problems as mixed-integer linear models and how to implement them in standard software to derive optimal plans/schedules.
 The students also learn to deal with the complexity of real-world problems (e.g., via aggregation, relaxation, and decomposition techniques), and how to perform sensitivity analyses.

-- Module OPM 561 of the Area Operations Management (It is possible to visit the courses OPM 561 and OPM 662 in the same semester.) - Successful application as described at this course's website and the 'Student Portal'.
+- Module OPM 561 of the Area Operations Management; other modules may be accepted upon request. - Successful application as described at this course's website and the 'Student Portal'.
 Recommended: The course assumes a basic knowledge in mathematics (including linear programming).

-Obligatory registration: yes Further information on registration: Website of the chair and "Student Portal"

-Courses Hours per week Self-study ECTS

-Lecture 2 6 4

-Exercise class 2 6 4

-ECTS in total 8

-Form of assessment Assignments in groups and presentations (70%) and

-final practical or oral exam (30%), (both have to be passed)

-Lecturer/Person in charge Prof. Dr. Raik Stolletz

-Duration of module 1 semester

-Offering Fall semester

-Language English

-Program-specific educational goals LG 2, LG 5

-Range of application Mannheim Master in Management, M.Sc.
-Business
+Obligatory registration: yes Further information on registration: Website of the chair and "Student Portal" Courses Hours per week Self-study ECTS 2 6 4 Lecture 2.
+Exercise class 6 4 8 ECTS in total Assignments and presentations (70%), Form of assessment final practical or oral exam (30%), (both have to be passed) Lecturer/Person in charge Prof. Dr. Raik Stolletz 1 semester (only second half of the semester, after Duration of module the exam of OPM 561) Offering Fall semester (irregular) Language English Program-specific educational goals LG 2, LG 5 Range of application Mannheim Master in Management, M.Sc.
+Business Education.

-Education, M.Sc.
-Business Informatics, M.Sc.
+M.Sc.

-Business Mathematics, Diplom Bus.
-Adm., M.Sc.

 Econ.

+Diplom Bus.
+Adm.,